Pro-Assad 'Army' Wages Cyberwar In Syria

 Either way, the group has created a stir.
-It has hacked hundreds of Web sites — most recently, those of Newsweek, the U.S. Department of Treasury, actor Brad Pitt and television personality Oprah Winfrey — to refute reports that Syria's uprising is a demand for political freedom.
-Members blame terrorists for the violence, a message that matches the government's line.
+It has hacked hundreds of Web sites to refute reports that Syria's uprising is a demand for political freedom.
+The sites that have been hit include those belonging to the U.S. Department of Treasury, actor Brad Pitt, television personality Oprah Winfrey and Newsweek's Facebook page.
+The hackers blame terrorists for the violence, a message that matches the government's line.

 Josh Landis, an American academic who writes an influential blog on Syria, says that Iran has helped Syria "immensely" with these efforts.